Sob1234509876/Sob1234509876/README.md

 Current work
 ---
-Making a little word-only game called Omni com.
+***(This is outdated)*** Making a little word-only game called Omni com.
 What does it mean for word-only game?
 It means that the whole game is only consists of words like reading a novel, except that you are writing the novel (Pretty much like ZORK-I).

+***(Current)*** Making a little Java game called Omni com.
+Currently making an architecture for it.
+See [https://github.com/Sob1234509876/Omni-com], [https://github.com/Sob1234509876/Omni-com-GDK], [https://github.com/Sob1234509876/Vanilla].